 Snapchat's two pink hearts indicates a serious friendship level with a fellow snapchatter.
 Like the other colors (i.e. yellow and red), the pink heart states a higher level of friendship.
 And this friendship must be at the same level between the two snapchatters.

-The two pink hearts shows that you and a snapchatter have been each other's best friends for at least two months.
+The two pink hearts shows that you and another person on Snapchat have been each other's best friends for at least two months.
 Unlike the yellow and red colors, the two pink hearts happen in rarer conditions.

 To have two pink hearts, you and a snapchatter must have sent snaps between yourself for at least two months.
-And both snapchatters must be each other's most contacted best friend.
+And both people must be each other's most contacted best friend on Snapchat.
 This indicates that Snapchat's "best friend" level rating has become more serious.

 If I have a heart with someone on Snapchat, do they also have a heart with me?